Moon0shang/GA_homework/README.md

 # GA_homework
-it's a homework of nature calculating
+it's a homework of natural computation